staffanm/layeredconfig/README.rst

-Manages configuration coming from config files, environment variables, command line arguments, code defaults or other sources
+Manages configuration coming from config files, environment variables, command line arguments, hard-coded default values, etcd stores or other backends

+It support INI-style files, JSON files, YAML files and PList files.

+Configuration can be changed programatically (i.e. to update a "lastmodified" setting or similar), and changes can be saved to the backend of your choice.

 * Free software: BSD license
 * Documentation: https://layeredconfig.readthedocs.org.